 This Blueberry Sauce is so easy to make with just a couple of ingredients.
-I find it perfect for topping a cheesecake, angel food cake, ice cream, waffles and more!
-Make it with fresh or frozen blueberries.
+I find it perfect for topping a cheesecake, waffles, pancakes, ice cream, angel food cake and more!
+Make homemade with fresh or frozen blueberries.

 Easy Blueberry Sauce